gbdev/pandocs/src/Four_Player_Adapter.md

 The DMG-07 will not power on until it's Player 1 cable is plugged into a Game Boy link port to supply power.
-The Player 1 cable is the only one permanently attached to the device and has the power pin connected unlike typical link port cables.
+The Player 1 cable is the only one permanently attached to the device and has the power pin connected, unlike typical link port cables.

 ## Communication Phases